latex3/babel/README.md

         - Typo in 'syllable' counter name.
         - Language leakage with xetex, on-the-fly loading in a few locales.
+        - #211.
+      * 'hyphenrules=' is applied with the current locale.

 3.86  2023-02-13
       * New macro \localerestoredirs (lua).